1995parham-teaching/interviews/README.md

 Interview session begins with greeting and then some theoretical questions.
 At the end of the session we have live programming.
 This can work as a first focus or phone interview, and the for the next session we can have full project live coding.

+It is better to start with introducing you and your company then ask him/her to introduce himself/herself.
+Then you can ask typical questions like:

+- Challenges which you are proud of
+- University
+  - Major
+  - Courses
+- Where do you see yourself in the next 5 years?
+- Why and when did you get promoted?
+- Why do you think /company/ is for you?

+Also, you can ask about your business and tell him/her more about what you are actually doing.